-For more information about repaying your Financial Supplement loans taken out between 1993 and 2000, refer to Repaying your Financial Supplement Loan (NAT 2789).
-This publication is available on our website or, to find out how to get a printed copy, see the inside back cover.
+For more information about repaying your Financial Supplement loans taken out between 1993 and 2001, refer to Repaying your Financial Supplement Loan (NAT 2789).
+This publication is available on our website or to find out how to get a printed copy, see the inside back cover.

-\ Accumulated Financial Supplement debt: Your debt on 1 June 2005 includes any loans taken out from 1993 to 2000.
+\ Accumulated Financial Supplement debt: your debt on 1 June 2006 includes all outstanding loans taken out from 1993 to 2001.
 Only one compulsory Financial Supplement repayment will be calculated in this assessment based on your accumulated debt.